bitnami/containers/bitnami/opencart/README.md

 # Bitnami package for OpenCart

+## Deprecation Notice

+The OpenCart container will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is OpenCart?

 > OpenCart is free open source ecommerce platform for online merchants.
 OpenCart provides a professional and reliable foundation from which to build a successful online store.